mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 poetry --version
 ```

-If Poetry has been successfully installed, you should see its version number printed in the terminal.
+If Poetry has been successfully installed, you should see its version number (Poetry version 1.8.4 is required) printed in the terminal.

 ## Generate wheel file